-Netural Research: Virtual Reality for Hearts and Mindsback to overview
+Netural Research: Virtual Reality for Hearts and Minds

 How do you teach children human anatomy, encourage them to make healthy lifestyle choices?
 Netural´s virtual reality technology, combined with medical expertise, offer solutions.